CyberGeni/cybergeni/README.md

 ***
 - 🔭 I’m currently working on LaBurtina (Food/Spices e-commerce site)
-- 🌱 I’m currently learning Javascript, Django, Vue.js, Spanish
+- 🌱 I’m currently learning Javascript,  Vue.js, Spanish
 - 📝 I'm learning to be a technical writer and content creator.
 Currently on Hashnode and Dev.to
 - 👯 I’m looking to collaborate on projects involving web and things concerning it
 - 🤔 I’m looking for help with Django, Vue.js